Is There a Place for Salt?

 Chef Tips: After making the soup Shaun pours some olive oil onto the top of Sheila’s bowl, he drizzles it onto the soup over the back of a spoon so that it rests on the surface.

 Sheila then moves on to interview the author of ‘Salt, Fat, Acid, Heat’, Samin Nosrat.
 Her family is from Iran.
 She remembers the taste of salt from being by the sea during her childhood.
-She had grown up in the 70’s and her mother followed a low-sodium diet, adding little if any salt to their food.
-When she moved to America and started working in restaurants she discovered the importance of adding just the right amount of salt to make food taste it’s best.
+She had grown up in the 70s and her mother followed a low-sodium diet, adding little if any salt to their food.
+When she moved to America and started working in restaurants she discovered the importance of adding just the right amount of salt to make food taste its best.
 Samin says it’s far better to cook with the right quantity of salt rather than have people add it to their meals while they are eating.
 Adding salt at the table is basically correcting a mistake that happened earlier.
 The salt needs to be in the meal while it’s cooking to become distributed and do its work of releasing flavour.
 In Japan, there is no culture of having salt on the table as we do in the UK.
 They work the salt into other ingredients such as Soy sauce and Miso.
-In Japan they never put salt in with the rice while cooking but in Italy, you’d never cook risotto without salt.
+In Japan, they never put salt in with the rice while cooking but in Italy, you’d never cook risotto without salt.
 The use of salt, therefore, is very cultural and driven by tradition, geography and history.

 “Mastering salt is one of the basics of cooking” – Samin Nosrat

 Caution around salt is quite modern, the word salary and salad are derived from salt.
 Droitwich, Nantwich, Saltzberg tell us that they were places salt was produced.
 It’s in our language we can trace our shifting attitudes to salt.
 Sheila interviews Susie Dent who writes and broadcasts about words.
 Susie says the word ‘salt’ is ancient of Indo-European origin Sal, meaning Salt.
 If you look in any dictionary there are multiple entries related to the word salt.
-The idiom ‘Above the salt‘ comes from medieval times up to the 18C, when the rank of guest at a dinner was determined by how close the guests sat to a silver salt cellar, the distinguished guests sat above the salt cellar at the head of the table while the lesser guests sat further down the table ‘below the salt’.
+The idiom ‘Above the salt‘ comes from medieval times up to the 18C, when the rank of the guest at dinner was determined by how close the guests sat to a silver salt cellar, the distinguished guests sat above the salt cellar at the head of the table while the lesser guests sat further down the table ‘below the salt’.
 In the Bible, we find good people are said to be ‘Salt of the Earth’.
-Shakespear talks about ‘the salt of youth’.
+Shakespeare talks about ‘the salt of youth’.
 More modern slang reflects the increased caution around salt, these days ‘salty’, it implies irritable or hostile not at all positive.